 sudo privileges by default, giving a developer the ability to install and modify whatever software they need.

 This freedom of choice begins with the operating system.
 Most hypervisors are capable of hosting nearly any guest operating system, from open source software like Linux and BSD to proprietary systems like Windows.
 From there, developers can begin installing and configuring the building blocks needed for whatever they are working on.
-A cloud server’s configurations might involve a web server, database, email service, or an app that has been developed and is ready for distribution.
+A cloud server’s configurations might include a web server, database, or an app that has been developed and is ready for distribution.

 Horizontal scaling, often referred to as “scaling out”, is the process of adding more nodes to a clustered system.
 This might involve adding more web servers to better manage traffic, adding new servers to a region to reduce latency, or adding more database workers to increase data transfer speed.
-Many newer web utilities, like CoreOS, Docker, and Couchbase, are built around efficient horizontal scaling.

 With cloud hosting, developers can scale depending on their application’s needs — they can scale out by deploying additional VPS nodes, scale up by upgrading existing servers, or do both when server needs have dramatically increased.

-By now, you should have a decent understanding of how cloud hosting works, including the relationship between hypervisors and the virtual servers that they are responsible for, as well as how cloud hosting compares to other common hosting methods.
+By now, you should have an understanding of how cloud hosting works, including the relationship between hypervisors and the virtual servers that they are responsible for, as well as how cloud hosting compares to other common hosting methods.
 With this information in mind, you can choose the best hosting for your needs.

 For a broader view of the overall cloud computing landscape, you can read A General Introduction to Cloud Computing.

 Join our DigitalOcean community of over a million developers for free!
 Get help and share knowledge in our Questions & Answers section, find tutorials and tools that will help you grow as a developer and scale your project or business, and subscribe to topics of interest.Sign up